London Underground rolling stock: Alderney

 Alderney Railway in the Channel Islands previously used two London Underground 1938 Stock cars from the Bakerloo and Northern lines, returning them badly rusted to the UK in 2000 for spares, and replacing them with former London Underground 1959 Stock cars nos.
 1044 and 1045.

 Inter-car barriers

-All London Underground rolling stock has recently been modified to include inter-car safety barriers between the cars.
-These were first fitted to the D78 Stock and 1973 Stock in late 1997 to prevent passengers from boarding trains from in between the cars and to prevent drunk people from falling between cars and being seriously injured.
-They were fitted to the rest of the rolling stock in 2000.
-Unfortunately, this meant the mounting of blisters on the front ends of the C Stock as well as the double ended A Stock, D Stock, 1967 Stock and 1973 Stock in the case that the cabs were coupled in the middle of a train.
+All London Underground rolling stock are fitted with safety barriers between the cars to prevent passengers from boarding trains from in between the cars and to prevent drunk people from falling between cars and being seriously injured.
+These were first fitted to the D78 Stock and 1973 Stock in late 1997, and were fitted to the rest of the rolling stock in 2000.
+Unfortunately, this meant the mounting of blisters on the front ends of the C Stock as well as the double ended A Stock, D Stock, 1967 Stock and 1973 Stock in the case the cabs were coupled in the middle of a train.
 They also became a maintenance problem and an operational inconvenience when coupling and uncoupling cars.